jfields4733/Jordan/-4LotsOfGates/README.md

 ## Project_2

 Develop two identical circuits.
-The first circuit build with 3 inputs, 2 outputs and at least 5 gates.
+Build the first circuit with 3 inputs, 2 outputs and at least 5 gates.
 The second circuit can be a simple version of the first.
 Then repeat the instructions of project 1.
 Just answer this  one question: *Does anything change?*

 #### Port Diagram